-Disinfectants: Choose Wisely For Safe Treatment
+Disinfectants: Choose Wisely

 When choosing disinfectants, keep in mind the diseases you are targeting and the age of the animals you’re caring for.
 In the cattery and kennel, viruses are always a concern, but we must never forget to prevent ringworm in pregnant moms and babies.
-Often this requires two different disinfectants: one for the adult area and another safe for use around babies and newborns.
+Often this requires two different disinfectants: one for the adult area and another for safe use around babies and newborns.
 Let’s summarize some common disinfectants to help you make the best choice.

 At four ounces per gallon, bleach will kill fungi - but with a price.
 Humans and animals can get skin irritation and “moth eaten puppy coats” at that level.
 Bleach at four ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.

-Chlorhexidine Solution kills fungal spores and is an excellent disinfectant around nursing puppies and kittens.
+kills fungal spores and is an excellent disinfectant around nursing puppies and kittens.
 Use in a spray bottle for daily cleaning in nest boxes, especially in catteries where fungal (ringworm) is the number one concern for kittens.
 Excellent against bacteria and most viruses, but it is not effective against Parvovirus family.
 Chlorhexidine is also a good choice to disinfect instruments.

-Oxine® is excellent against all viruses and bacteria as well as fungi and fungal spores.
+is excellent against all viruses and bacteria as well as fungi and fungal spores.
 It is very safe and used in foggers for aviaries, kennels, and catteries to get ahead of respiratory issues.
-It will kill bacteria, fungi, virus and Parvovirus and will also penetrate organic matter.
+It will kill bacteria, fungi, viruses and Parvovirus and will also penetrate organic matter.
 Safe to use around food, in water, and in nurseries, and can be used with a fogger or hose-end sprayer.
-OXINE® can be put into a water system at 1:400 to prevent slime build up.
+OXINE® can be put into a water system at 1:400 to prevent slime buildup.
 Fogging is also done at 1:400 and is especially helpful for respiratory outbreaks or in pet shops where birds are often present.

 disinfects with 10 or more minutes of contact time.
 It has a great deodorant effect.
 Take caution when using around cats as residue can cause eye ulcers.
-It can also be hard on equipment due to it needing a long exposure time.
+The long exposure time can also be hard on equipment.

-Health Guard™ Laundry Additive & Disinfectant disinfects the laundry without harming your washer.
+disinfects the laundry without harming your washer.
 It kills bacteria, fungi and virus when used in a washing machine.
 Works well for odor removal as well as cleaning and disinfecting carpet or upholstery.
 Safe to use on items that will be around mom and her babies.

-When using disinfectants it is important to follow the correct directions for dilution.
+When using disinfectants, it is important to follow the correct directions for dilution.
 Toxins are a major cause of fading puppy or kitten syndrome.
 Neonatal skin is thin, and chemicals are readily absorbed through the skin causing

 Use caution when cleaning the

-whelping or queening box.
+whelping or queening box

-- Use gentle cleaners with little odor and baby safe disinfectant around puppies and kittens.
+- Use gentle cleaners with little odor and baby-safe disinfectant around puppies and kittens.